 Perhaps you remember the days when we used to laugh watching Charlie Chaplin.
-Well, there had been some individuals who would wonder how it would like in case we saw this monochromatic world in color.
+Well, there had been some individuals who wondered what it would be like in case we saw this monochromatic world in color.

-There are numerous graphic elements that were visible at the time in black, white, as well as gray and we imagined the shade of every one of them.
-In the same manner, when considering logos, there are some curious individuals who do not like to settle for any design without shades.
+Numerous graphic elements were visible at the time in black, white, as well as gray, and we imagined the shade of every one of them.
+In the same manner, when considering logos, some curious individuals do not like to settle for any design without shades.

 - Anatomy of the orange color

-- #3 Orange appears different on web and print
+- #3 Orange appears different on the web and print

 - Variations of the orange color

 - The orange color psychology

 - How is orange able to stimulate humans psychologically and emotionally?

 - Orange color psychology when it comes to logo designs